 Your job as the lighting designer (even if you don’t consider yourself to be one) is to bring people’s eyes to the band and keep them there.

 Band lighting is…Backlight focused…

 Most of your fixtures end up on the backlight truss in band lighting.

 Backlight best conveys dynamics, shows color and looks awesome in haze.

 For many shows, a simple black backdrop is the only set piece, so the flashing backlight doubles as the set.

-Backlight is also able to make amazing graphic patterns in the air when you’ve got haze.
+The backlight is also able to make amazing graphic patterns in the air when you’ve got atmosphere.

 Band lighting is…Vibrant, dynamic and showy…